Views and visibility

 remaining duration (except a potion's — RAW has the referee track that secretly, so

-the view reports it as unknown); fatigue, exhaustion, and deprivation status; and, when
+the view reports it as unknown); fatigue, exhaustion, and deprivation status; the

 one is running, the current encounter or battle's public shape